AdamplayerHUN/AdamplayerHUN/README.md

 - 👋 Hi, I’m @AdamplayerHUN
 - 👀 I’m interested in C#
-- 🌱 I’m currently learning HTML, Js, C#
+- 🌱 I’m currently learning HTML, Js, Python

 <!---
 AdamplayerHUN/AdamplayerHUN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.